 Resources and output

-Four areas of Zn-Pb ore deposits are recognized in the Silesian-Cracow region: Chrzanów, Olkusz, Bytom and Zawiercie regions.
-The exploitation is currently carried out from Klucze I, Olkusz and Pomorzany deposits in the Olkusz region.
-In this area, in 2019 there was a new Zn-Pb sulfide ores deposit documented – Laski 1 (the deposit was documentation was the result of Laski, Pomorzany and Bolesław deposits division).
+Four areas of Zn-Pb ore deposits are recognized in the Silesian-Cracow region: Chrzanów, Olkusz, Bytom and Zawiercie regions. in 2020, the exploitation was carried out from Klucze I, Olkusz and Pomorzany deposits in the Olkusz region.
 The Zn-Pb deposits of the Bytom and Chrzanów regions are of the historical and scientific importance only.
 The deposits have been exhausted in the result of the exploitation conducted since the Middle Ages and now comprise some anticipated sub-economic accumulations of mainly oxide ores with minor participation of sulfide ores.
 The exploitation of deposits of the fourth region (Zawiercie) has not started up to now.
 The location of Zn-Pb ores deposits in Poland are presented on the general and detailed maps.

-The Zn-Pb concentrations occur also in copper ores of the Zeschstein copper-silver deposits in the Fore-Sudetic Monocline.
+The Zn-Pb concentrations accompanying the sulfide copper ores occur in the Zeschstein copper-silver deposits in the Fore-Sudetic Monocline.
 The average lead contents are only in the range of 0.05-0.3%, therefore the lead recovery is possible only in the course of a copper concentrate treatment in smelters.
-According to the data provided by the KGHM Polish Copper S.A., in 2019 the copper processing was accompanied by a recovery of 28.51 thousand tonnes of lead.
+According to the data provided by the KGHM Polish Copper S.A., in 2020 the copper processing was accompanied by a recovery of 28.79 thousand tonnes of lead.

 The most important prospects for the Zn-Pb ores resources growths are connected with the Silesian-Cracow region – where in the carbonate rocks of the Middle Triassic and the Devonian age the sulfide Zn-Pb mineralization od the MVT type occur.
 As of the 31.12.2018, in the Olkusz region, the estimated prognostic resources are equal about 35 million tonnes of the Zn-Pb ores, whereas in the Zawiercie region – about 25 million tonnes of the Zn-Pb ores*.
 The Zn oxide ores (the calamines), occurring in the Silesian-Cracow region have not been exploited for many years and their prognostic resources in the abandoned deposits have to be verified and assessed according to the current limit values of the parameters that define the deposit and its borders.